electricimp/ElectricImp-Sublime/README.md

 ### Install the Electric Imp Sublime Plug-in

-You can install the plugin script via the following command in the Sublime Text terminal (`ctrl+` `) which utilizes `git clone`.
+You can install the plug-in script via the following command in the Sublime Text terminal (`ctrl+` `) which utilizes `git clone`.

 **NOTE**: Please make sure you have git installed on your system when trying this method.